mGueto/PracticaIS-G1/README.md

 When contributing to this Application, you must follow this code style and conventions:

 **Programming Language:**
-   -Python
+    - Python

 **Naming Conventions:**
-   -camelCase for variable and function names.
+   - Use camelCase for variable and function names.

  **Documentation:**
    - Include clear and concise comments within the code for better understanding using '#'.